 A student organization dedicated to building scaled components of a supply chain using robotics/automation, coding and applying supply chain principles like collaboration and data collection for process improvements.
 SCAR focuses on applied learning opportunities, including completing real-world projects with companies and organizing site visits to local operations and manufacturing facilities.

 Haslam has many other student programs and organizations highly relevant to the supply chain field.
 Many students seek a global perspective through Global Leadership Scholars, study abroad opportunities, or by joining the International Business Club.
-Some students also join the Integrated Business and Engineering Program to understand engineering mindsets better.
+Some students also join the Integrated Business and Engineering Program to enhance their understanding of engineering mindsets.

 Employer of the Day (EOD)

 This bi-yearly event gives students opportunities to attend interactive sessions alongside supply chain professionals and corporate executives giving them a unique opportunity to network with industry leaders.
 There will also be a speed networking event at the spring 2022 Supply Chain Forum for students.
 Contact Cole Burns for more information.

 SC Summer Workshop